Middle East, Caucasus and Central Asian Security Studies (MLitt) 2026 entry

 • Political Order and Violence in the Middle East

 Optional modules are subject to change each year and require a minimum number of participants to be offered.
-Some modules may only allow limited numbers of students (see the University's position on curriculum development).
+They allow only limited numbers of students to ensure relatively small class sizes.

 Careers